-What are the top graphic design school programs in Alabama for 2020?
+What are the top graphic design school programs in Arizona for 2020?

 |1||Arizona State University||Tempe|

 |2||University of Arizona||Tucson|

 Our 2020 ranking of the top graphic design school programs in Arizona.
 For an explanation of the ranking criteria, click here.